 Nipomo High School junior Kate Compton, 16, said she has dreamed of being a rodeo queen since she was a little girl, because the rodeo has been such a huge part of her life.
 Every year, she rides her horse in the Elks Rodeo Parade and she has been a flag girl for the rodeo since 2016.

 Compton is the daughter of Peter and Lynn Compton, who is San Luis Obispo County's 4th District supervisor.
-She has a twin sister, Kristin, and her grandparents are John Glines and Erika Weber.
-She calls her family and the rest of the VTC Enterprises team "the major driving force behind my campaign, along with my parents."
+She has a twin sister, Kristin.
+She calls her family, VTC chairperson John Glines, VTC co-chairperson Erika Weber and the rest of the VTC Enterprises team "the major driving force behind my campaign, along with my parents."

 Compton is involved in the Future Farmers of America program at her school.
 She hopes to attend Cal Poly, Fresno State or the University of Nevada, Las Vegas and become a veterinary pharmaceutical representative "because of my love for horses and their welfare."